 49. Jaanai Gordon (Undisclosed from Peterborough United, January 2014)

 The closest he got to a first-team game was an appearance on the bench in a 5-0 FA Cup defeat to Nottingham Forest.
 Make of that what you will.

-Seems to be doing okay for Preston, but never got a game for West Ham.
+Seems to be doing okay for Coventry but never got a game for West Ham.
 Only this high by virtue of sharing his name with an EastEnders actor.

 One of two (two!) strikers loaned by West Ham from Deportivo Maldonado, a Uruguayan second-tier team who have had the likes of Alex Sandro and Gerónimo Rulli on their books without either player having ever turned out for their first team.

-Apparently he played 12 minutes in a cup game.
-Also holds the distinction of being part of the Leeds United loan 100.
+Apparently, he played 12 minutes in a cup game.
+He also holds the distinction of being part of the Leeds United loan 100.

 Signings outside the transfer window always come with that caveat of no one else wanting them, so everything else is a bonus.